Am I Really The Only One?

 I’ve read the autobiographies of Benjamin Franklin and Mahatma Gandhi.
 Both were great men and are revered around the world for their skill and character.
 But what struck me from reading these books was that they both openly admitted faults.

 Benjamin Franklin admitted that he was hasty, eager to prove people wrong, and often fell short of the 13 virtues of living that he had set for himself.
 Mahatma Gandhi admitted that he hated the title of ‘Mahatma’, and that he was very nervous when public speaking.
 Both of these men were humans, like me and you.
-I have realised that they too had their limits throughout life.
+I have realized that they too had their limits throughout life.

 By reading their autobiographies, I was able to gain some understanding of these individuals, and the limits they possessed.
 Through autobiographies, we can become aware that even our heroes had their limits.